olaishola05/Go/Daily report.md

 Took today off to rest and recharged.
 Tomorrow I'll starting another project, a URL Shortner.
 Wish me luck.
 #100DaysOfCode #100DaysOfGo #golang

+Day 45 of #100DaysOfCode of learning Go programming.

+Today, I started a new project an http handler that will look at the path of any incoming web request and determine if it should redirect the user to a new page, much like URL shortener would.

+#100DaysOfCode #100DaysOfGo #golang

+Day 45/47 of #100DaysOfCode of learning Go programming.

+For the past two days I have not been able to work on the new Go project, got entrusted with more responsibilites and some have some deadlines approaching.

+#100DaysOfCode #100DaysOfGo #golang